 there will I give thee my loves.

 Skip is a non-fiction devotion.
 Concepts are taken from The Kiss of Peace: The Bride’s Exploration into Song of Solomon by Diane Virginia Cunio (awaiting publication).
 Used with permission.

-Published (Short Version): August 20, 2019: Christian Devotions Ministries: Founder Cindy Sprolls; Managing Editor Martin Wiles: www.christiandevotions.us
+Published: August 20, 2019: Christian Devotions Ministries: Cindy Sproles, Executive Editor; Martin Wiles, Managing Editor: www.christiandevotions.us